BradGreig/brownlow-predictor/docs/index.md

 | 9 | Noah Anderson | Gold Coast | 23 |  | Harry Sheezel | North Melbourne | 17.08 |
 | 10 | Max Gawn | Melbourne | 23 |  | Errol Gulden | Sydney | 17.06 |

-- Fairly similar numbers here as those above.

-- Across all of these results, it's looking like its going to be between Lachie Neale and Nick Daicos as winner of the 2024 Brownlow.
-- A couple of interesting names appearing in the top 10.
-Adam Treloar and Rohan Marshall being those.
+Unsurprisingly these are fairly similar to our other model.
+However, I have a higher degree of trust in these owing to the larger number of random forests averaged over (less randomness).
+This randomness only really impacts awarding the 3-2-1 based on ranked probabilities, with more differences observed on the left hand side of the table.
+Under the expected votes scheme, the results are very similar, however, we have Nick Daicos being a clear winner (randomness had previously made it appear closer).

+Most of these names will be familiar, based on our validation against 2023.
+A couple of notable exceptions are Adam Treloar, Rowan Marshall and Harry Sheezel.
+It will be interesting to see how they perform on the night.
+Unfortuntely, Rowan Marshall is a ruckman, so presumably he will not poll as well!

 ### Simulation Based Inference

 Below you can find our 2024 predictions for the SBI approach.
-However, huge caution as this approach still needs a lot of work to fine tune and make sense.
-But, our 2023 predictions seemed reasonable, so I'll add the 2024 predictions too.
+However, huge caution here as this approach still needs a lot of work to fine tune and make sense of (as outlined earlier).
+However, give that the 2023 predictions seemed reasonable, I've decided to add the 2024 predictions too.
+I will continue to work away on this model when I find the time.

 |  | Predictions |  |  |
 | -------- | ------- | -------- | ------- |